Edx-X11/Note-Keeping/README.md

-# Note-Keeping
+# Note Keeping Program

-Enter the index for the note (or type 'exit' to stop adding notes)
+This program allows the user to add notes with an index and content.
+The user can add notes indefinitely until they choose to stop by typing 'exit'.
+The program then displays the added notes and exports them to a text file named 'notes.txt'.

+Author: EDX